 Finally, and most importantly, there is examination and calculation of the pros and cons (benefits and drawbacks) of proceeding along alternative paths (called lines), to reach intermediate goals and combine them (to develop a game plan) designed hopefully to reach the usual ultimate goal…winning the game.

-The World Chess Federation (Fédération Internationale des Échecs, referred to as FIDE from its French acronym) is the international overall chess organization that unites national chess federations.
-FIDE puts out a set of Laws of Chess, with which each player should become familiar.
-FIDE’s Laws of Chess are available at FIDE’s website, a link is provided in the Links section.
+The World Chess Federation (Fédération Internationale des Échecs, referred to as FIDE from its French acronym) is the international overall chess organization that unites national chess federations and directs the chess world.
+FIDE puts out a set of Official Laws of Chess, with which each player should become familiar.
+FIDE’s Official Laws of Chess are available at FIDE’s website, a link is provided in the Links section.
 The United States Chess Federation (USCF) also puts out its own set of governing laws, called USCF’s Official Rules of Chess, for games under USCF’s jurisdiction (these may be purchased and are not available for download).
 Many other national governing chess organizations, tournaments, clubs, and others have variations of their own with which you will need to become familiar if you play in them.